 - Setting up a strong password with a password generator.

-- Enabling 2FA for your account, so that even if someone does manage to guess your password, they would still need your phone or personal authentificator to verify a transaction.
-For more information on 2FA, see our article here:
+- Enabling 2FA for your account, so that even if someone does manage to guess your password, they would still need your phone or personal authenticator to verify a transaction.
+For more information on 2FA check out the "My Account" section of our help center.

 - Never let anyone know your private keys, under any circumstance.